marcus-nystrom/Titta/README.md

 https://github.com/dcnieho/Titta

 Cite as:
-Niehorster, D.C., Andersson, R., & Nyström, M., (in prep).
+Niehorster, D.C., Andersson, R., & Nyström, M., (in press).
 Titta: A toolbox for creating Psychtoolbox and Psychopy experiments with Tobii eye trackers.